 Nurse training is a four year (honours) degree programme with Trinity College Dublin as the academic partner to TUH.
 Nurse training in TUH enables you not only to experience Medical and Surgical Nursing placement but also gives you a chance to explore the specialist areas of the Hospital such as the Children’s Services, Emergency Department, Operating Theatres, Intensive Care and Renal to name but a few of the specialities of the Hospital.

-TUH is about people caring for people.
+TUH is about people caring for people to live better lives.
 A team approach is taken to all patient care and as an undergraduate student Nurse you will become part of that team.

 Nursing is a profession that is about lifelong learning.
 When you qualify as a registered General Nurse or a Children’s and General Nurse on the Children’s and General Integrated Degree Programme there are many options available to you if you choose to specialise or continue in academia.
 TUH in partnership with Trinity College Dublin run a wide variety of Post Graduate Diplomas in specialist Nursing if you continue on this pathway you may obtain your Masters in Nursing. https://nursing-midwifery.tcd.ie/